bahrus/TSON/README.md

 So far in what we've discussed, we have solved Problem 1 above, and we have done so without sacrificing JSON's side-effect free guarantee.

-But to solve problem 2 above, the API gets slight more complicated.
+But to solve problem 2 above, the API gets slightly more complicated.

 ### Custom Serializing